dipankarshaw/segment-routing-all-ven/README.md

 ## Overview

-This repository contains configuration examples and show commands for segment routing across multiple network vendors, including Arista and Juniper.
+This repository contains configuration examples and show commands for segment routing across multiple network vendors, including Arista, Cisco IOS-XR, and Juniper.

 ## Contents

-- `config.md`: Configuration snippets for Arista and Juniper devices.
+- `config.md`: Configuration snippets for Arista, Cisco IOS-XR, and Juniper devices, including topology diagrams and SRGB/Node-SID assignments.
-- `show-commands.md`: Useful show commands for verifying segment routing and IS-IS adjacencies.
+- `show-commands.md`: Useful show commands for verifying segment routing, IS-IS adjacencies, and MPLS operations.

+## Topology

+The network topology and loopback IPs are documented in `config.md` using a Mermaid diagram for easy visualization.

 ## Usage

 Use the configuration files as references for setting up segment routing in multi-vendor environments.
-Each section is clearly marked for the respective vendor.
+Each section is clearly marked for the respective vendor, and includes interface, IS-IS, and segment routing configurations.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any updates or additional vendor configurations.
+Please open an issue or submit a pull request for any updates, corrections, or additional vendor configurations.

 ## License